todd-demone/blogflask/README.md

 pip install -r requirements.txt
 ```

-4. Copy sample.env to .env
+4. Copy sample.env to .env and make necessary changes (need an app password if using google for email)
 ```
 cp sample.env .env
 ```